Cam10001110101/mcp-server-outlook-email/README.md

 ## Debugging

-If search results are not appearing:
+If you encounter issues:
 1. Verify emails were successfully processed (check process_emails response)
 2. Ensure Ollama server is running for embedding generation
-3. Check that emails were marked as processed in SQLite
+3. Check that the SQLite database is accessible
-4. Verify MongoDB contains the generated embeddings
+4. Verify MongoDB connection is working properly